alandipert/golf/README.markdown

 by the Golf application server.
 The application server provides three primary services:

-* __clientside MVC framework:__ a javascript MVC framework with
+* __Clientside MVC framework:__ A javascript MVC framework with
-  template-based views and ActiveRecord style models, and a javascript controller with actions implementing callbacks corresponding to an action lifecycle (allowing the controller to save and restore its state when invoked or destroyed)
+  template-based views and ActiveRecord style models, controller actions implementing callbacks corresponding to an action lifecycle (allowing the controller to save and restore its state when invoked or destroyed), and models based on the ActiveRecord pattern.

-* __zero-configuration Cloudfront caching:__ an optional, fully automatic
+* __Zero-configuration Cloudfront caching:__ An optional, fully automatic
-  and transparent AWS Cloudfront caching of 99% of the Golf application (clients use JSONP to fetch UI elements from Cloudfront---we'll see how later)
+  and transparent AWS Cloudfront caching of 99% of the Golf application (clients use JSONP to fetch UI elements from Cloudfront---we'll see how later).

-* __DHTML accessibility proxy:__ a serverside javascript proxy
+* __DHTML accessibility proxy:__ A serverside javascript proxy
-  which enables fully dynamic AJAX DHTML Golf apps to work reliably and transparently in non-javascript browsers (googlebot, for example), with zero redundant code or special effort required (easier to show than tell, so check out the demo!)
+  which enables fully dynamic AJAX DHTML Golf apps to work reliably and transparently in non-javascript browsers (googlebot, for example), with zero redundant code or special effort required.
+(Easier to show than tell, so check out the demo!)

 Components
 ----------